pau1o-hs/Graduation-stuffs/Introduction to Computer Science/Image Recover/README.md

 whatever, it has a huge chance that the entire contents of a JPEG file.

 The program consider that your images are stored continuously in memory (the beginning of one file is exactly the end of another).
-And a 512 bytes block size.
+And is a 512 bytes block size.

 ## Input
 ```